-REL 795a, Anglican Theology and History I: Great Britain.
-A survey of British Anglican theology, church history, and ecclesiology from the sixteenth to the twentieth century.
-We read several classics of Anglican theology and spirituality and study the basic elements of Anglican ecclesiology in historical context.
-While this course is open to all, it is required of all Berkeley Divinity School students, serving the special purpose of preparing them for the General Ordination Exams, and it seeks to provide them with the theological and pastoral resources for their ministries.
-History of Christian Thought to 451 and History of Christian Thought 451-1650 should have already been completed.
+REL 795b, Anglican Theology and History I: Great Britain.
+A survey of Anglican theology, church history, and ecclesiology in England from the sixteenth to the twentieth century.
+Within a narrative treatment of the major historical and ecclesiastical developments, students read several classics of Anglican theology and devotional literature from Thomas Cranmer to Rowan Williams.
+While it is open to all, this course is required of all Berkeley Divinity School students and serves the special purpose of preparing them for the General Ordination Exams.
+A basic knowledge of theology and church history prior to the English Reformation is assumed: History of Christian Thought to 451 and History of Christian Thought 451-1650 should have already been completed.
 Christopher A. Beeley.

-REL 798a, Anglican Theology and History II: ECUSA and the Anglican Communion.
-This course traces the development of the Anglican tradition in the United States and in the worldwide Anglican Communion.
-As part of the polity grouping of courses, it includes an examination of the structures of the Episcopal Church and its ecumenical relationships.
-This course is required of all Berkeley Divinity School students.
+REL 798a, Anglican Theology and History II: ECUSA and Anglican Communion.
+A study of the theology, history, and polity of the Episcopal Church in the United States and the development of the worldwide Anglican Communion.
+In addition to American Episcopal history and theology, students study the current Constitution and Canons of the Episcopal Church and the current state of Anglican ecumenical relations with other Christian churches.
+A continuation of REL 795, this course is designed for second-year students in preparation for the General Ordination Exams.
 Joseph H. Britton.